 It is suggested that students complete general education courses required for the associate degree nursing program prior to program admission.
 Please note that Math 116, Mathematical Applications, does not fulfill the Math requirement.
 ORI 101, Orientation to College will be required for first time college students.
 SPH 106 or 107 fulfills the Speech requirement.

-Item # Title Credits
+ltem # Title Credits

-ENG 101 English Composition I
+ENG 101 English Composition I 3

-4 BIO 103 or BIO 201
+BIO 103 or BIO 201 4

-3 MTH 110 or more advanced i
+MTH 110 or more advanced 3

-3 SPH 106 or SPH 107
+SPH 106 or SPH 107 3

-13 Sub-Total Credits